Newspaper Page Text

 description which was given him

-the day follo.-ing the tragedy is:
+the day folio, ing the tragedy is:

-age, thirty or thirty-five: height,
+age, thirty or thirty-live: height,

-140 pounds; color black; clean shav
+140 pounds; color black: clean shav

-en. hatche faced. blue unionalls.
+en. hatche faced, blue unionalls.

 with white stripe, dirty gray felt

-hat, pair of old shoes. the right sole
+hat. pair of old shoes, the right sole

 of one of the shoes having torn